Moses Mabhida Stadium: Roof

-Moses Mabhida Stadium roof consists of a 46000 m2, Teflon-coated, glass-fibre membrane which produce a translucent glow when the stadium is lit.
+The Moses Mabhida Stadium roof consists of a 46000 m2, Teflon-coated, glass-fibre membrane which produce a translucent glow when the stadium is lit.
 These are attached to the arch by 95mm diameter steel cables.
 The roof covers 88% of the seats.

 Bowl

 Around the perimeter, 1,750 columns and 216 raking beams provides the main support.
 Around the field, 900m of retaining walls stretches 8m high.
 A total of 1,780 pre-cast concrete seating panels creates the bowl form.
 There are over 80000 m2 of floor space within the stadium structure.

 Façade

 Over 100 columns surround the stadium.
 The height of the columns varies around the stadium, but the highest is 46m.
 In total 15000 m2 of façade surround the stadium.
 A total of 550 aluminium fins fit between the main columns.
 Perforated metal sheeting was placed between the aluminium fins, where required.